 3 2 Meaning

 0 0 First Flow

 0 1 Second Flow

 1 0 Third Flow

-1 1 Fourth Flow.
+1 1 Fourth Flow

 The Flow Indicator field declares the flow number of the Security Information Exchange Protocol that the SAS is supporting.
-When the Flow Indicator is zero (0), the SAS represents the initiation of a new security service, and generally indicates to the responding security agent that a new security association is being requested.
-When signaling is the SME Transport, all SAS's with zero Flow Indicator values must be introduced in the call's SETUP message.
-Any SAS's with the Flow Indicator set to zero in the CONNECT message will be treated as processing errors.
+When the Flow Indicator is zero (0), the SAS represents the initiation of a new security service and generally indicates to the responding security agent that a new security association is being requested.
+When signaling is the SME Transport, all SASs with zero Flow Indicator values must be introduced in the SETUP or ADD PARTY message.
+Any SAS's with the Flow Indicator set to zero in other messages will be treated as processing errors.